brandur/sorg/content/drafts/postgres-connections.md

-response, send response back to user (it's silly to keep a connection checked out while waiting on this long-lived I/O to complete)
+response, send response back to user (it's silly to keep a connection checked out while waiting on this long-lived I/O to complete) the database.

-TODO: Diagram of per-node connection pools pointing back to the database.

 ## PgBouncer & inter-node pooling (#pgbouncer)